 Leaving from Port Sudan, the boat will head north to visit some of the historical dive sites in the area.
 The closest one is Wingate Reef with the famous ‘Umbria’ wreck, a large Italian passenger-cargo whose captain decided to sink the vessel to prevent the ship from being captured by the British on June 10th 1940.

-Cruising further north, you will reach Sanganeb lighthouse (the highest lighthouse at the Red Sea) where the stunning platform at the South-Point side is always crowded by grey sharks, hammerhead sharks, barracuda and jack fish.
+Cruising further north, you will reach Sanganeb lighthouse (the highest lighthouse at the Red Sea with the marvellous 360 degrees panorama) where the stunning platform at the South-Point side is always crowded by grey sharks, hammerhead sharks, barracuda and jack fish.
 On the North-Point side, schools of hammerhead appear out of the blue.

 Next stop is Sha’ab Rumi, described by Cousteau as one of the most amazing places of the sea world.
 We like to describe it as the place where reality exceeds imagination….

 On Sha’ab Rumi South-Point a reef platform stretches out into the blue sea, inhabited by barracudas, jack fish, schools of grey sharks, silvertip sharks, and the ‘most-wanted’ hammerhead sharks.